Recent from talks

 Born in Cheshire, England, Mallory became a student at Winchester College, where a teacher recruited him for an excursion in the Alps, and he developed a strong natural climbing ability.
 After graduating from Magdalene College, Cambridge, where he became friends with prominent intellectuals, he taught at Charterhouse School while honing his climbing skills in the Alps and the English Lake District.
 He pioneered new routes and became a respected figure in the British climbing community.

-His service in the First World War interrupted his climbing, but he returned with renewed vigour after the war.
+His service in the First World War interrupted his climbing, but he returned with vigour after the war.
 Mallory's most notable contributions to mountaineering were his expeditions to Everest.
+Famously, when asked by a reporter why he wanted to climb Everest, Mallory purportedly replied, "Because it's there."
 In 1921, he participated in the first British Mount Everest reconnaissance expedition, which established the North Col-North Ridge as a viable route to the summit.
 In 1922, he took part in a second expedition to attempt the first ascent of Everest, in which his team achieved a world altitude record of 27,300 ft (8,321 m) using supplemental oxygen.
 They were awarded Olympic gold medals for alpinism.

 During the 1924 expedition, Mallory and Irvine disappeared on Everest's Northeast Ridge.
-They were last seen alive approximately 800 vertical feet (240 metres) from the summit, sparking debate as to whether one or both reached it before they died.
-Mallory's body was found in 1999 by the Mallory and Irvine Research Expedition at 26,760 feet (8,160 metres), along with personal effects.
-The discovery provided clues, but no definitive proof about whether they reached the summit.
-When asked by a reporter why he wanted to climb Everest, Mallory purportedly replied, "Because it's there."
+They were last seen at 800 vertical feet (240 metres) from the summit.
+Mallory's body, along with personal effects, was found in 1999 by the Mallory and Irvine Research Expedition at 26,760 feet (8,160 metres), some 688 vertical metres below the summit.
+The discovery, however, provided no evidence that he had reached the summit.

 In 1896, Mallory was sent to Glengorse boarding school in Eastbourne on the south coast of England, after the abrupt closure of his first preparatory school in West Kirby, following the death of its headmaster.
-Mallory won a maths scholarship to Winchester College, an English public school, where he started in September 1900.
+Mallory won a mathematics scholarship to Winchester College, an English public school, where he started in September 1900.
 At Winchester, he was proficient at sports, in addition to his academic ability.
 He became the best gymnast in the school, the only one capable of performing the giant swing on the horizontal bar.
 In July 1904, Mallory was a member of the Winchester team who won the Ashburton Shield for rifle shooting at Bisley.

-"Mon dieu!—George Mallory! ...
-My hand trembles, my heart palpitates, my whole being swoons ... he's six foot high, with the body of an athlete by Praxiteles, and a face—oh incredible—the mystery of Botticelli, the refinement and delicacy of a Chinese print, the youth and piquancy of an unimaginable English boy."
+"Mon dieu!—George Mallory!...
+My hand trembles, my heart palpitates, my whole being swoons... he's six foot high, with the body of an athlete by Praxiteles, and a face—oh incredible—the mystery of Botticelli, the refinement and delicacy of a Chinese print, the youth and piquancy of an unimaginable English boy."

 Hub AI